Call Now - Open 24/7

 Hit-and-Run: Penalties and What You Must Know

-• Jail time: Felony hit-and-run involving injury typically carries 2–10 years in prison, depending on state law and injury severity.
-Fatal hit-and-run cases can result in 10–25 years or more.
+• Felony charges: A felony hit-and-run involving injury typically carries a sentence of 2 to 10 years in prison, depending on state law and the severity of the injury.
+Fatal hit-and-run cases can result in 10 to 25 years or more.

 What Should You Do If You’ve Already Left the Scene?